 The Price Sculpture Forest was created from a convergence of many events, interests, and partnerships over years of planning, effort, and implementation.

 They reached out to the Whidbey Camano Land Trust, who came up with creative solutions and partnered with the US Navy to help preserve the property into the future.
 The property now has a permanent Conservation Easement on it that has removed all residential development rights from the property.
-This unique Conservation Easement was designed so that this property can either be left as raw forest habitat or be preserved and opened to everyone as a community park with only specified infrastructure that supports the park’s original vision.
+This unique Conservation Easement was designed so that this property can either be left as raw forest habitat or be preserved and opened to everyone as a community park with only specified infrastructure that supports the sculpture park’s original vision.

 The Prices also purchased two smaller adjacent parcels totaling 1.2 acres.
 These were added to the park for additional buffer and preserving more wildlife habitat.